wp-plugins/collapsing-links/readme.txt

 invisible links, this number will be wrong.

 == HISTORY ==

+* 0.3.alpha (2009.04.22)
+  * Widget is compatible with wordpress 2.8 (not backwards compatible with 2.7 and previous)
+  * Can now add parameters to the collapsLink function if you choose not to use the widget

 * 0.2.6 (2009.04.16)
     * Added option to use custom symbols